In El Salvador, gangs are enforcing the coronavirus lockdown with baseball bats

 April is off to a similarly bloody start.
 Over the weekend, a shootout between rival drug cartels left 19 people dead in the northern border state of Chihuahua.

 A key reason that violence has not declined in Mexico is because President Andres Manuel Lopez Obrador was much slower in responding to the coronavirus threat than were other countries in the region.
-It was only last week that Mexico asked “non-essential” workers to stay home, and the country has not imposed any travel restrictions or curfews.
+It was only last week that Mexico asked “nonessential” workers to stay home, and the country has not imposed any travel restrictions or curfews.

 In some parts of Mexico, armed groups have been preparing for a possible lockdown.
 Gangs in Tamaulipas and Michoacan states were reported to be dispensing food and other supplies to local residents this week.